gitter-badger/ag.vim/README.md

 Sometimes `git grep` is even faster, though in my experience it's not noticeably so.

 ### Keyboard Shortcuts ###

+In any window you can issue

+    <Leader>ag to search word under cursor, or visual selection

 In the quickfix window, you can use: